 Two Cheap and Good Umbrella Strollers Under $50

-If you’re looking for a cheap umbrella stroller that you can easily throw in the back of your car and walk short distances with, I recommend these two models from Baby Trend and Kolcraft.
+If you’re looking for a cheap umbrella stroller that you can easily throw in the back of your car and walk short distances with, I recommend the Baby Trend Rocket and Kolcraft Cloud Unmbrella Stroller.
 They are both lightweight, with the Kolcraft model coming in at just under 10 pounds and the Baby Trend model coming in at 12.5 pounds.

 Before you buy, be sure to check out your local Walmart, as often times they have these in stock so you can get a good feel for them.
 We recently purchased the Kolcraft because it has the larger canopy and is super lightweight.